sandeep201451066/Facial-Emotions/README.md

-#Facial Emotions Recognization using CNN in Keras
+# Facial Emotions Recognization using CNN in Keras

-The package uses a convolutional neural network to classify images from files or from video/camera1 stream.
+The package uses a convolutional neural network to classify images from files or from video/camera stream.

-The faces are first detected using opencv, then we extract the face landmarks using dlib, and we input the raw image data with the face landmarks into a 3 layered convolutional neural network.
+The faces are first detected using opencv, croped faces and we input the raw image data with the face landmarks into a 3 layered convolutional neural network.

-Better to use anaconda environemnt to easily install the dependencies (especially opencv and dlib)
+Better to use anaconda environemnt to easily install the dependencies (especially opencv )

 # Dependencies